aele1401/Cloud-Security/ELK/README.md

 - Filebeat
 - Metricbeat

-These Beats allow me to collect the following information from each machine:
+These Beats allow the administrator to collect the following information from each machine:
-- Filebeat to collect file logs that helps in investigations during security breaches.
+- Filebeat to collect file logs that helps with detecting malicious activity..
 - Metricbeat collects metric information, which shows system health, performance, etc.

 ### Using the Playbook